Our team

 All use of our brand is subject to sign-off from Impact on Urban Health.
 Please liaise with your contact at the organisation to get branded materials approved if you’re one of our partners.

-Contact our communications team if you have any questions on how to use these guidelines: communications@urbanhealth.org.uk.
+Contact our communications team if you have any questions on how to use our guidelines: communications@urbanhealth.org.uk.

 Talk about our brand using our boilerplate: